 While some exhibit staff enjoy representing their brand at trade shows, others might be averse to spending their time at these events.
-Whether it’s the massive time commitment, especially for out-of-town employees, employers who do not show appreciation, or the challenge of speaking to guests is simply a daunting task.
-As long as you can make your exhibit staff feel comfortable and reward their efforts your marketing program will prosper.
+Whether it’s the massive time commitment (especially for out-of-town employees), employers who do not show appreciation, or the challenge of speaking to guests is simply a daunting task, you can make your exhibit staff feel comfortable and reward their efforts your marketing program will prosper.

 Here are five of our favorite tactics to not only improve your exhibit staff performance but to get them excited about working your booth.

 Assign roles based on personality and individual strengths